msugan/FINDRES/README.md

 A Python code for detecting true Repeating Earthquakes from Self-similar Waveforms (FINDRES)

 # Abstract
 The software package FINDRES is an open-source seismological software.
-It consists of some utilities for data preparation (utils directory) and the main program.
 FINDRES is designed to discriminate repeating earthquakes starting from a family of candidate repeating earthquakes, based on the cross-correlation values and S-P time difference between pairs of earthquakes (estimated using cross-spectrum).